klememi/DailyCodingProblem/README.md

 Your algorithm should run in O(n) complexity.

 ## 099[]() - TODO
-> This problem was asked by Google.
+> This problem was asked by Google

 You are in an infinite 2D grid where you can move in any of the 8 directions: